 1960 is a good date, because, being a few years after the first batches of diesel locomotives were delivered under the British Transport Commission’s 1955 modernisation plan, it allows us a good range of motive power from the ex-Great Eastern/LNER N7s – workhorses of the North and East London commuter corridors – to the notoriously poorly-constructed and unreliable D8400 class type 1 diesel-electrics.
 Freight will range from block trains of coal and imported fruit through oil, tar and scrap metal, to finished machinery for shipment from our wharf.
 Passenger services, modelled on those of the North Woolwich branch, will use a mix of former GE/LNER Gresley teak-bodied compartment stock (still remembered by some as being excruciatingly cramped) through their BR-built steel-bodied successors to zippy new multiple units commissioned under the modernisation programme.

 We welcome club members to join the team and contribute their skills, or learn some new ones, at this early stage in the layout’s development.
-Come along to Keen House on a Thursday evening and speak to Ben Weiner or John Jesson, or contact us via the website.
+Come along to Keen House on a Thursday evening and speak to Ben Weiner or John Jesson, or contact us via the website: contact form here.